pipedocs/pipedocs.github.io/content/config/cohort.md

 ### Subject identifiers

 In general, all cohort files should contain a unique set of identifier variables for each unique subject.
 The pipeline system uses identifier variables to generate a unique output path for each input.
 To cast a cohort field as an identifier, give it the name `id<i>` in the cohort header, where `<i>` is a nonnegative integer.
 In the illustrative example, `id0` might correspond to the subject's identifier, `id1` to the time point (as in a longitudinal study).
-So `DSQ,001` would denote the first time point for subject DSQ.
+So `sub-01,ses-01` would denote the first session for subject 001.
+Note that these do not get automatically added to paths when xcp is looking for files.

 ```
 id0,id1
-ACC,001
+sub-01,ses-01
-ACC,002
+sub-01,ses-02
-DSQ,001
+sub-02,ses-01
-DSQ,001
+sub-03,ses-01
-DSQ,002
+sub-03,ses-02
-DSQ,002
+sub-04,ses-02
-CAT,001
+sub-04,ses-01
 ```

 #### Guidelines and specifications